0xBAMA/not-quite-a-demo-engine/README.md

   - TinyOBJLoader for loading of Wavefront .OBJ 3D model files

-  - Brent Werness' Voxel Automata Terrain, converted from processing to C++
+  - Brent Werness' Voxel Automata Terrain (VAT), converted from processing to C++

   - BigInt library required by the VAT implementation (to replace java/processing BigInt)